navattic.identify({ email: user.email })

 Each stage builds on the last, with information and insights flowing from one team to the next.
 Pre-sales lays the foundation of understanding, sales builds the structure of the deal, and post-sales ensures the final product is a place the customer wants to stay.
 Let’s break down how each team plays its critical part.

-Pre-Sales: The Preparation and Discovery Phase
+Pre-Sales: The Discovery and Strategy Phase

 The pre-sales team does all the critical work before a deal is even on the table.
 Their job is to be the ultimate investigators, diving deep into a potential customer’s world to understand their challenges, goals, and needs.
 This involves everything from initial research and qualifying leads to ensure they’re a good fit, to running discovery calls that uncover the core problems that need solving.
 By the time the pre-sales team is done, they’ve not only identified a qualified prospect but have also started designing a tailored solution.
 This detailed preparation sets the stage for a much more effective and personalized sales conversation.

-Sales: The Negotiation and Closing Phase
+Sales: Negotiating and Closing the Deal

 Once pre-sales has teed up a qualified and well-understood opportunity, the sales team takes the baton.
 Armed with a wealth of information from the discovery phase, the sales representative can skip the generic pitches and get straight to the heart of the matter.
 Their focus shifts to demonstrating how the proposed solution directly solves the customer’s specific problems.
 This is the phase for negotiating terms, handling objections, and ultimately, getting the contract signed.
 A strong pre-sales handoff makes this process smoother and more efficient, as the sales rep is already positioned as a trusted advisor rather than just another vendor.

-Post-Sales: The Implementation and Support Phase
+Post-Sales: Ensuring Customer Success and Support

 The journey isn’t over once the deal is signed—in many ways, it’s just beginning.
 The post-sales team, often called customer success or implementation, steps in to make sure the promises made during the sales process become a reality.
 Their primary goal is to ensure a smooth customer onboarding experience, provide training, and offer ongoing support to help the customer achieve their desired outcomes with your product.
 This final leg of the relay is crucial for customer retention, satisfaction, and identifying future opportunities for growth.
 A happy customer is your best source of repeat business and referrals.